nishalsach/nishalsach.github.io/blog_builds/content/posts/2022-10-27-Evaluating-my-PhD.md

 ### Looking Ahead

 Another factor that the Mechanical Turk paper (and others in the field too) pushes me to consider is that **maybe I need to collaborate with a lot more people, work in teams, and pool my expertise with other people's to do more sustainable research**.
 That way we're all putting in this time and care together.
-It's difficult to do, especially since I don't really know how one begins with setting up collaborations and COVID has been the opposite of helpful with helping me meet people or go to conferences.
+It's difficult to do, especially since I don't really know how one begins with setting up collaborations and COVID has been the opposite of helpful for meeting people at conferences.
 But this is someting I'm excited to try out over the near future, especially going to more conferences next year, and meeting all the cool people whose work I read and cite. (**Timely Note: If you'd like to collaborate on/think about human-AI interaction stuff, I'm always excited to talk!**)

 And of course, that requires more effort into actually communicating my research and putting it out there, so people know who I am and what I'm up to.
 It's another aspect of doing research that I'm excited to try and experiment with over the coming years.